-- When the investigation is concluded the Course Administrator will produce a written report outlining the complaint, their findings and any proposed action, and return the report and documentary evidence to the student, relevant staff and the Head of Academy.
+- An investigation will be undertaken by the Head of Academy (or a their nominee).
+Once concluded the Course Administrator will produce a written report outlining the complaint, the findings and any proposed action, and return the report and documentary evidence to the student, relevant staff and the Head of Academy.

 - If the student remains dissatisfied with the outcome of the complaints process they may escalate their complaint to the Head of Academy directly or if appropriate, a relevant External Accredited Body.

 - Students must adhere to the Student Code of Conduct (“the Code”).

 - Students staying at Finlake or Academy House must adhere to the relevant Rules of Residence (“Rules of Residence”).

 - If a student breaches the Code and/ or Rules of Residence, the Head of the Academy has the discretion to deal with such breaches as he deems appropriate.

 - Minor breaches will incur a verbal warning.